Mintbase/Grants-Program/applications/AdMeta.md

 AdMeta is a Metaverse advertisement platform that focuses on privacy-preserving.
 AdMeta uses a TEE-based DID service to identify target groups for advertisers, and with the usage of TEE, AdMeta guarantees not to collect any user data.
 AdMeta builds multiple forms of ad assets (e.g. billboards, wall paintings) in Metaverse platforms like Decentraland, Bit.Country, to allow land holders to integrate our products easily.
 Qualified conversions let both users and publishers get rewards from advertisers.

-In Polkadot and Kusama ecosystem, DID projects like Litentry are growing fast along with its related products.
+In Mintbase and Kusama ecosystem, DID projects like Litentry are growing fast along with its related products.
 We have already discussed and agreed on our initial cooperation with Litentry.
 Also, we have contacted with Metaverse projects like Bit.Country, who shows great interests in cooperation as well.

 Unlike traditional ad platforms, who collect users sensitive data(e.g. location, browsing history) for advertising, AdMeta does not collect or store any user data per se.
 Instead, users voluntarily decide and control what data can be stored in TEE, and the stored data in TEE cannot be accessed by anyone except users themselves.